benech17/Shortest-Path/README.md

 >./programme1.exe input/graph1.adj 0 -all

-similarly to the previous example, the code will go the same files, however the program will display all possible paths from the start node 0
+similarly to the previous example, the code will produce the same files however the program will display all possible paths from the start node 0

 ## Programme 2
 on the  ~/programme2/ repertory :